 Picture frames styling have changed dramatically in the last few years.
 Ornate frames, pastel mats, traditional colours and woods have been supplanted by cleaner, linear shapes and pale colours.
 Below are some new style ideas and examples.
 For help with orders, please visit our Store Help and FAQS page, or use our Contact page.

 White picture frames or photo frames with or without window mats were decor anathema as recently as few years ago.
 No one wanted that "hospital" look for their office or home.
 But people, fashion and decor have all changed.
 White frames with or without mats are very much in vogue and have been so for a few years now.
 The white-with-white look is deemed light and elegant and helping to focus the beholder's eyes on the image.
 Many customers also ask for wider-than-normal mats (normal being 7.5 cms and wide being about 10 cms or more) as they have seen that arrangement at shops or in galleries.
 Generally, the frame is a square-profile being 4 cms or a more economical 3x2 cms.
 Often the mat is brighter and whiter that the frame itself which tends to be slightly warmer.
-This is perceived as softening the overall feel though different customers have disparate perceptions of the relative warmth, coolness and luminosity of the white color, and its allied range of tints tones and shades.
+This is perceived as softening the overall feel though different customers have disparate perceptions of the relative warmth, coolness and luminosity of the white colour, and its allied range of tints tones and shades.
 Discuss this with your picture framer as he or she will, most likely, have several white matting colours for you to choose from.

 Framed black and white picture framing arrangements are back in fashion with a vengeance!
 Its classic, stylish, and always, artsy decor conveys order, stability and intelligence.
 Other colour themes ebb and wane with trends and seasons whereas this lasting colour duo withstands the whims of ephemeral interior decorating caprices.
 Whether arranged against a pale or vivid wall, black-and-white always, and somehow, looks stunning.
 And this framing mode allows for either several large frames grouped together, some large frames surrounded by smaller ones or a cluster of small ones, it's so versatile.
 These two colours framed together also permit either a symmetric or a streamlined look.
 A pleasant symmetry is the easiest to achieve.
 Collect the same size picture frames in an either a vertical, square or horizontal grid or pattern and hang them in a series.
 For suggestions, ideas or inspiration you can scroll right down below to view several indoor picture hanging arrangements for walls,lounge rooms, family rooms, stairs, ledges, etc.